Tools

 database:

-config:
+config: {}

 constraints:

-The full ModuleBlock field reference (config, setup,
+The full ModuleBlock field reference (config, setup, constraints, middleware, credential) is in

 App Configuration → tools.modules.

-the index; per-module action references live
+the index; per-module pages live under

 Tool constraints